Enderbyte-Programs/CraftServerSetup/README.md

 The Windows edition uses an installer.
 Follow the steps in the installer.
 All dependencies are included.

 You may have to dismiss warnings of uncommon programs or even malware from Windows.
 Please dismiss them as they are false alarms.
-If this program contains a virus that I have willingly included, you may sue me for a million dollars.

 ## Linux